TrippLanc/TrippLanc/README.md

 <h1>Hi, I'm Tripp! <br/></h1>

-<p>I am student at the University of Georgia majoring in Data Science with a minor in General Business.
-I have a strong interest in business and data analytics, and love using real world numbers to solve problems.</p>
+<p>I am a data science sophomore at the University of Georgia (GPA 3.8) with hands-on experience building ETL pipelines in PostgreSQL and predictive models in Python.
+Seeking a Data Analyst or Business Intelligence Intern role where I can apply data visualization and machine learning skills to drive business decisions.</p>

 <h2>Machine Learning and Data Analytics Projects:</h2>